rozbb/draft-waict-transparency/waict-apis.md

 * Endpoint `/enroll`
 * Method: GET
-* Parameter `site`: The domain being enrolled.
+* Parameter `domain`: The domain being enrolled.
 This MUST NOT have characters outside `[a-zA-Z0-9.\-]`.

-Calling this endpoint causes the transparency service to make an HTTPS GET query to `https://$site/.well-known/waict-enroll` (TODO: register with IANA).
+Calling this endpoint causes the transparency service to make an HTTPS GET query to `https://<domain>/.well-known/waict-enroll` (TODO: register with IANA).

 The enrolling site will return a response containing all the information the transparency service needs to create a new `EntryWithCtx`.
 Concretely, the site responds with with MIME type `application/json` and the schema:
 ```json